Tensei Jingo

 Tensei Jingo (天声人語, literally, the voice of heaven is the voice of people) is the title of a column which appears on the front page of the Asahi Shimbun, a Japanese newspaper.
-It is a translation of the Latin phrase as Vox Populi, Vox Dei ("The voice of the people is the voice of the gods").
+It is a translation of the Latin phrase vox populi, vox dei ("The voice of the people is the voice of the gods").
 The column is limited to 607 Japanese characters.

 History

 The column first appeared in 1904 in the Osaka Asahi Shimbun.
 It was named by Nishimura Tenshu, the chief editor of Osaka Asahi Shimbun.
-The origin of the name is not clear, though it might be the translation of "Vox Populi, Vox Dei", or "the voice of the people is the voice of god".
-In 1913, the Tokyo Asahi Shimbun started a similar column named The Tojin Seijin (東人西人, Tojin Seijin) until the end of August 1940.
-On the next day, both offices of the Asahi Shimbun changed the name of the column to The Udai Mudai (有題無題', Udai mudai) and then on January 1, 1943, The Kamikaze-fu (神風賦, Kamikaze-fu).
+The origin of the name is not clear, though it might be the translation of vox populi, vox dei, or "the voice of the people is the voice of god".
+In 1913, the Tokyo Asahi Shimbun started a similar column named Tojin Seijin (東人西人, Tōjin Seijin) until the end of August 1940.
+On the next day, both offices of the Asahi Shimbun changed the name of the column to Udai Mudai (有題無題, Udai mudai) and then on January 1, 1943, to Kamikaze-fu (神風賦, Kamikaze-fu).
 On September 6, 1945, the title of the column returned to Tensei Jingo.